ffxsam/nuxt-sst/README.md

 ## Working on the App

-Run `yarn nuxt:dev` and work as you normally would.
+Run `yarn nuxt:build` followed by `yarn nuxt:dev`, and work as you normally would.
 If you need the full stack running, run `yarn start` which will start up the SST stack.
 The first time you run this, it will deploy a couple of CloudFormation stacks (one for debugging and one with the actual infrastructure and code).
 Once you see output like this:

 ```
 Stack dev-sst-vue-web-app